documatt/snippets-web/README.md

 3. If needed, create `.env` file with the settings bellow.
 But the defaults expect local running snippets-api.
 4. `npm run dev` for hot deploy or `npm run generate` to build static app into `.output/public/` folder.

+### Testing

+`npm run test` will run all tests and stay in foreground watching for changes.

 ## Settings

 ### Build-time settings